#Project configuration

 links on all content pages.

-You can also configurate the links to point directly to the /edit/
+It is also possible to configure the links to point directly to the /edit/

 view of the page: